- As low as $173/Night

 - NOTE: This condo is located on the 2nd floor and requires stairs.
 This property might not be suitable for guests with limited mobility

 - NOTE: The HOA requires your car information in order to provide the parking pass.
-The parking pass fee is included in the cleaning fee
+The parking pass fee is supplied in the cleaning fee

 About the Area

 Located in Myrtle Beach, this condo is near the beach.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
-Family Kingdom Amusement Park and Treasure Island Mini Golf are also worth visiting.
+Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit SkyWheel Myrtle Beach and Ripley's Aquarium.
+Family Kingdom Amusement Park and Captain Hook's Adventure Golf are also worth visiting.
 Take an opportunity to explore the area for water adventures such as motor boating.

 Special Instructions